naveeenmuthh/URL-Shortener/Readme.md

 # 🚀 URL-Shortening APIs using Fastify

-- The URL-Shortening APIS have been implemented as per the guide lines given [here](https://www.igotskills.in/tasks/31)
+- The URL-Shortening APIS have been implemented as per the guidelines given [here](https://www.igotskills.in/tasks/31)

 ## Note

-- There might be a initial delay(50 seconds) while using the deployed url after a while since the project is hosted in a free tier plan offered by render.
+- [Before Accessing any APIs Login Here to get the Bearer token](#login)

 ## Note

-- [Before Accessing any APIs Login Here to get the Bearer token](#login)
+- There might be a initial delay(50 seconds) while using the deployed url after a while since the project is hosted in a free tier plan offered by render.

 ## Deployed URL BASE
  - https://url-shortener-uzv7.onrender.com/